 Many MBA programs offer specializations or concentrations that provide a deep dive into the nuances of a particular industry.
 Here, students can sample a few different career paths to see whether it’s a good fit before taking the plunge.

 Adding a concentration is a good move for people who know exactly what they want to do with their career.
-If you already know that you’re interested in something really specific, such as digital marketing, real estate, business analytics, social innovation, health care and so forth, earning an MBA with a concentration can make you even more marketable.
+If you already know that you’re interested in something particular, such as digital marketing, real estate, business analytics, social innovation, health care, and so forth, earning an MBA with a concentration can make you even more marketable.

 In today’s competitive job market, listing a concentration on your resume helps you stand out.
 Career switchers, however, would be better off focusing on a general business education instead.